Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Instability regimes

-This is the meaning of the dynamically unstable branches that occur when two eigenmodes of opposite norm sign (and hence opposite energy) approach the same frequency, as can be seen in the plots of the real part of the frequency of Figure \ref{fig:spectra-multi}.
-The result of this linear instability is the behaviour shown in the second row of Figure \ref{fig:gpe-evolutions-vortices}, the emerging pattern being due to the superposition of the up-going and down-going waves of opposite energies, whose transverse momentum is reflected in the maxima of the instability rate at finite values of $K$ visible for example in the rightmost plot of Figure \ref{fig:spectra-multi}.
+In a finite system along $y$, as in the case of Figure \ref{fig:gpe-evolutions-vortices}, amplified scattering processes will lead unavoidably to dynamical instabilities, since the reflection of the waves at the boundaries of the condensate will cause repeated amplification.
+This is the physical meaning of the dynamically unstable branches that occur when two eigenmodes of opposite norm (and hence opposite energy) approach the same frequency, as can be seen in the plots of the real part of the frequency of Figure \ref{fig:spectra-multi}: the two modes correspond to travelling waves in the two regions; whenever they are resonant, they can give rise to repeated amplified scattering.
+It is interesting to comment that this mechanism based on the mixing of modes of opposite energies is also responsible for superradiant scattering and superradiant instabilities in rotating spacetimes and their fluid analogues~\cite{brito2020superradiance,giacomelli2021understanding}.

-Notice that in hydrodynamic shear layers, in which the shear layer is translationally invariant along $x$, the $\Delta v>2c_s$ threshold for the onset of the SRI can be understood from the fact that for lower relative velocities a reference frame in which the flow is everywhere subsonic \cite{giacomelli2021understanding}.
-In the present discrete case instead the quantized vortices break the Galileian invariance along $x$, since there is a reference frame in which they do not move; superradiant phenomena can hence only occur when supersonic flows with respect to them are available, that is for $\Delta v>2c_s$.
+The result of this linear instability is the behaviour shown in the rightmost panel in the second row of Figure \ref{fig:gpe-evolutions-vortices}, the emerging pattern being due to the superposition of the up-going and down-going waves of opposite energies, whose wavelength along $x$ is reflected in the maxima of the instability rate at finite values of $K$ visible for example in the rightmost plot of Figure \ref{fig:spectra-multi}.

-Given this picture, one expects the instability rate to depend on the \textit{round-trip time} of excitations in the two regions, that is to decrease while increasing the vertical size of the system $L_y$.
-To verify this we computed the spectra analogously to what we did for Figure \ref{fig:spectra-multi} but we fixed relative velocity and repeated the computation for different values of $L_y$.
+Given this picture, one expects the instability rate to depend on the \textit{round-trip time} of excitations in the two regions, that is to decrease when the transverse size of the system $L_y$ is increased.
+To verify this, we repeated the computation of the Bogoliubov spectra as in Figure \ref{fig:spectra-multi} for a given $\Delta v$ and different values of $L_y$.
 In Figure \ref{fig:max-instab-sizes} we show the maximum instability rate for each size of the system.
-The black squares are the result for a velocity in the KHI regime, that as expected show little dependence on the system size; the red filled circles are instead the result for a velocity in the SRI regime.
-One can see that the instability rate decreases quickly with the system size, as expected, but for larger $L_y$ approaches a finite value, and not zero as one would expect for a SRI.
+The black squares are the result for a velocity in the KHI regime, that, as expected, shows little dependence on the system size; the red filled circles are instead the result for a velocity in the SRI regime.
+One can see that in this case the instability rate decreases quickly with the system size, as expected.
+Still, quite unexpectedly, for even larger $L_y$ it approaches a finite value, and not zero as one would expect for a SRI.